guildai/guild.ai/RULES.md

 # Rules for Writing Docs

+Goals:

+- Be direct without losing clarity
+- Minimize the number of words in a sentense
+- Minimize complexity
+- Avoid formalism unless

 ## Second Person

 *Use second person when interacting with user-related tasks.*

 Good:

+- You configure the project using a Guild File.

+Bad:

+- We configure the project using a Guild file.

+## Auxiliary Verbs

+*Avoid using auxiliary verbs like can and may unless the sentence would be incorrect without their use.*

+Good:

+- You configure the project using a Guild File.

+Bad:

 - You can configure the project using a Guild File.

+## Use of Next in Steps

+*Avoid "next" in steps.*

+Good:

+- Train the model.

 Bad:

-- We can configure the project using a Guild file.
+- Next, train the model.

 ## Present Tense